Published at: 2025-10-30

 -

-Roles: Roles are a critical concept in permission management, defining users’ functional operation privileges within the system.
-By assigning different roles to users, the system ensures they can only perform actions within their designated responsibilities, safeguarding data security and compliance.
+Role: A Role is a key concept in permission management that defines a user’s functional access rights within the system.
+Assigning different Roles to users ensures they can perform only the actions within their responsibilities, protecting data security and compliance.

 -